-Many school and mental health professionals are seeking graduate level programs that teach them to incorporate behavior analytic principles and practices into their work with individuals with learning and behavior challenges.
+Many school and mental health professionals are seeking graduate level programs that teach them to incorporate behavior analytic principles and practices into their work with individuals with learning, social, and behavior challenges.

-The GVSU psychology department is offering an online graduate level certificate in Applied Behavior Analysis (ABA) that will allow students to pursue certification as a board certified behavioral analyst (BCBA).
-A master's degree in psychology, education, or behavior analysis is required for admission to the program.
+The GVSU Psychology Department offers an online graduate level certificate in Applied Behavior Analysis (ABA) that allows students to pursue certification as a Board Certified Behavior Analyst (BCBA).
+A master's degree or higher is required for admission to the program.

 Gainful Employment Disclosure

 Grand Valley State University provides an environment that allows students to successfully complete their education and obtain thriving careers.
 The gainful employment regulation requires certificate programs to meet minimum thresholds with respect to the debt-to-income rates of their graduates.
 GVSU is engaged with the community to prepare the students for real life experiences, which allow for gainful employment.

 The application deadline is June 1, though applications may be considered after that date.
 The $30 nonrefundable application fee is waived if the applicant has previously applied to Grand Valley State University.